authelia/authelia/docs/content/en/blog/pre-release-notes-4.38/index.md

 ## OpenID Connect 1.0

-As part of our ongoing effort for comprehensive support for OpenID Connect 1.0 we'll be introducing several important features.
+As part of our ongoing effort for comprehensive support for [OpenID Connect 1.0] we'll be introducing several important features.
 Please see the [roadmap](../../roadmap/active/openid-connect.md) for more information.

-### OAuth 2.0 Pushed Authorization Requests
+##### OAuth 2.0 Pushed Authorization Requests

-Support for [RFC9126](https://datatracker.ietf.org/doc/html/rfc9126) known as `OAuth 2.0 Pushed Authorization Requests` is one of the main features being added to our OpenID Connect 1.0 implementation in this release.
+Support for [RFC9126] known as [Pushed Authorization Requests] is one of the main features being added to our [OpenID Connect 1.0] implementation in this release.

-Pushed Authorization Requests allows for relying parties / clients to send the Authorization Request parameters over a back-channel and receive an opaque URI to be used as the `redirect_uri` on the standard Authorization endpoint in place of the standard Authorization Request parameters.
+[Pushed Authorization Requests] allows for relying parties / clients to send the Authorization Request parameters over a back-channel and receive an opaque URI to be used as the `redirect_uri` on the standard Authorization endpoint in place of the standard Authorization Request parameters.